EE2dev/d3-indented-tree/README.md

         The locale is affecting the display of the link label if the `format` property is specified.
 See also <a href="#other_formatDefaultLocale"><i>myChart</i>.<b>formatDefaultLocale</b>()</a>.

         * `onTop` specifies a *boolean* property denoting whether to place the label on top of (and overlaying) the link (`onTop: true`) or to place the label (horizontally) above the label.
 The default value is `true`.
 If `onTop` is set to false and the label overlaps with the previous link due to increased font size, the *linkHeight* can be increased.
         * `align` specifies a *string* property denoting how to align the label horizontally and how to set the text-anchor.
-Passing `"start"`, `"middle"` or `"end"` aligns the label horizontally at the beginning, centered or at the end on the link.  `aligned` right-aligns the labels of the siblings (centers the longest label per branch on the shortest link).
+Passing `"start"`, `"middle"` or `"end"` aligns the label horizontally at the beginning, centered or at the end on the link.  `"aligned"` right-aligns the labels of the siblings (centers the longest label per branch on the shortest link).
 Default is `"aligned"`.
         * `always` specifies a *boolean* property denoting whether to to always display the label.
 If this property is set to `false` then the link label is not displayed if it is longer than the link width.
 The default value is `false`.
         * `color` is a *function* that sets the color of the link label.
 This callback function is called for each link by passing an object with its fields to it. (default is `() => "black"`).